Financing Common Crawl

 As I have written elsewhere, Common Crawl occupies a unique place in the LLM ecosystem.
 Although there are plenty of LLMs that have been trained using other data sources (including GPT-2, for which the creators directly scraped web pages linked from reddit), numerous landmark LLMs have used at least some Common Crawl data for pretraining.

-The advantages of using Common Crawl for this purpose are obvious—it is huge and broad, comprising many terabytes of text content scraped from the web.
-As the name implies, this is a web crawl—starting from a few seeds, the crawlers follow links and scrape content as they go.
-This makes it very different from a web archive, such as the Internet Archive—which strives to maintain provenance, especially in the context of their Wayback Machine, where it is possible to view and even interact with archived versions of web pages, similarly to how they would have appeared and functioned at many different points in the past.
+The advantages of using Common Crawl for this purpose are obvious—it is huge and broad, comprising many terabytes of text content scraped from the web.1 As the name implies, this is a web crawl—starting from a few billions of seeds, the crawlers follow links and save content as they go.2 Common Crawl’s focus is on collecting the raw HTML for web pages, rather than things like images or CSS files.
+This makes it very different from a more comprehensive web archive, such as the Internet Archive, which strives to maintain greater provenance, especially in the context of their Wayback Machine.
+Using that service, it is possible to view and even interact with archived versions of web pages, similarly to how they would have appeared and functioned at many different points in the past.3

-Coincidentally enough, the first LLM trained on CommonCrawl data (that I am aware) of was Grover (published in 2019), a model trained to generate (and defend against) fake news, developed by a team led by Rowan Zellers and Ari Holtzman, both of whom I shared an office with while at the University of Washington.2 This was then followed by RoBERTa, T5, and GPT-3.
+Coincidentally enough, the first LLM trained on CommonCrawl data (that I am aware of) was Grover (published in 2019), a model trained to generate (and defend against) fake news, developed by a team led by Rowan Zellers and Ari Holtzman, both of whom I shared an office with while at the University of Washington.5 This was then followed by RoBERTa, T5, and GPT-3.
 In addition, archived snapshots of Common Crawl have been preserved in datasets such as C4 and The Pile, which in turn have now been used to train many other models, such as LLaMa.

 The new report from Mozilla does an especially good job of trying to correct a few key misconceptions.
 First among these is the idea that Common Crawl somehow represents “the entire internet”.
 Far from this being the case, the web dumps provided by Common Crawl only index and distribute a small fraction of what is technically available.